 The images below show basic schematics for a first-order passive low-pass filter and a second-order Sallen-Key unity-gain low-pass filter.
 Notice how the first-order filter has a single capacitor (one reactive component), and the second-order filter, though it includes an op-amp, has two capacitors (two reactive components).

 Every reactive component within an analog filter circuit will add 90º of phase-shift.

 There are two key points to know about filter order:

 - Each integer increase in order will steepen the roll-off rate (of high-pass and low-pass filters) by 6 dB/octave or 20 dB/decade (these rates are equal).

 - Each integer increase in order will cause [at least] another 90º of total phase-shift between the passband and stopband of the filter’s output signal.

-Note that bandpass and bandstop filters each utilize both a LPF and HPF.
-A second-order bandpass or bandstop filter will have a first-order LPF and a first order HPF, each having a roll-off rate of 6 dB/octave (20 dB/decade).
+Note that band-pass and bandstop filters each utilize both an LPF and HPF.
+A second-order band-pass or bandstop filter will have a first-order LPF and a first-order HPF, each having a roll-off rate of 6 dB/octave (20 dB/decade).

 The higher the order, the more closely the filter’s transition band will resemble that of an ideal filter.